joaosds/1D-Tight-Binding-Model/README.md

 # 1D-Tight-Binding-Model (Under Construction)

-Simple 1D TB model to obtain the dispersion curve and z component of spin-spin correlation.
+Simple code to obtain the dispersion curve and z component of spin-spin correlation for a 1D Tight Binding model.

  ---------------------- 1D Tight Binding Model --------------------